 I reached out to some of my recruiter friends from around the world for their feedback on CVs.
 Some of what they told me didn’t surprise me but I was shocked that overall they felt only 7% of CVs they screened were excellent.
 And 50% fell into the below-average or shocking category!
 That is a lot of people not even getting a look in because their CV is so bad.
 It also means there are only a few people at the top who regardless of what kind of fit they are have a good chance of being looked at.

 So how do you write a kick arse CV to make it into that top 7%?

 Starting with a good layout will really help keep your CV clear, concise and visually pleasing.
 Chose one that meets your needs visually and is easy to adapt as you go along.
 Today there is no excuse for a poorly laid out CV.
 There are so many online platforms that give you loads of choice and make it very easy for you to drop in your own information.

 My top pick would probably be Canva.
 It is free, has an abundance of template choice and is straightforward to use.
 It’s also very easy to make multiple copies of the same CV.
 This makes it so easy to target your CV to the exact job listing you are applying for.
 There are, however, a lot of online CV builders you can use and they all have their pros and cons.
 Here are reviews to some of the most popular ones.

-I will also just mention Resume.com here as it is free and easy to use.
+Another online CV builder I will mention Resume.com here as it is free and easy to use.
 It’s a bit like Canva in that it allows you to visualize the final product while filling in each section – these are considered CV guides rather than CV builders.
 You can download your resume in most formats for free.

 You can also use Word templates or you will find cheap templates for Google Docs on Etsy.
 Once you buy the template then it belongs to you so you can change it and adapt it as you like.